nrj/Cumulus/README.md

 # Download
 You can download the latest version [here](https://raw.github.com/nrj/Cumulus/master/Builds/Cumulus.dmg)

-# Optional: change the default screenshot directory
+# Optional: change the screenshot directory

 If you're like me and you don't like to have screenshots cluttering your Desktop, you can change the directory where OS X stores them.
-For example if you wanted to store them in `~/Pictures/Screenshots` you can open Termain and issue the following commands:
+For example if you want them to go in `~/Pictures/Screenshots` you can open Termain and issue the following commands:

     $ mkdir -p ~/Pictures/Screenshots
     $ defaults write com.apple.screencapture location ~/Pictures/Screenshots